-BIRTHDAY SUIT UP - Your birthday suit can be a reference to being naked in English
+- BIRTHDAY SUIT UP – Your birthday suit is a reference to being naked in English.

 Another common catchphrase which is used from the beginning of the series is “Legendary.”
 This expression is generally used when Barney is describing one of his crazy plans or when he makes references to something he has done in the past… “that was legendary!”
 Using this phrase could make your English sound cooler.